-For example, if your will states that you want all of your assets to go into a discretionary trust then you are not gifting your share of the family home to your direct descendants, and instead you are gifting it into a trust.
-As such, your estate will not be able to claim any of the new Residential Nil Rate Band, even if all of the beneficiaries of the Discretionary Trusts are your “direct descendants”.
+For example, if your Will states that you want some (or all) of your assets to go into a Discretionary Trust then you are not gifting your share of the family home to your direct descendants, and instead you are gifting it into a Trust.
+As such, your Estate will not be able to claim any of the new Residential Nil Rate Band, even if all of the beneficiaries of the Discretionary Trusts are your “direct descendants”.

-Time to talk to a will writer?
+Time to talk to a Will Writer?